henriquecustodia/blog/src/about.md

 Hey, nice to see you here!

-I'm a frontend developer that love study new things.
+I'm a front-end developer that loves to study new things.
-It's very common find me spending free time to study a new technology or concept.
+It's very common to find me spending free time studying a new technology or concept.
-I really like to go beyond my confort zone.
+I do like to go beyond my comfort zone.

-Most of projects I've worked with Angular.
-I've achieved a lot of knowledge in this framework and its advanced patterns.
+For most of the projects in my career, I dealt with Angular.
+I achieved a lot of knowledge in this framework and its advanced patterns.

-Here, I'll share all the things I've learned for all these years.
+Here, I'll share all the things I learned all these years.

-Hope you enjoy!
+Hope you enjoy it!